nabilcanan/Partnership_Check_Contract_IPN/README.md

 # Excel File Comparator

-The Excel File Comparator is a Python program that allows you to compare data between two Excel files and find differences based on a specific column.
+The Excel File Comparator is a Python program that allows you to compare data between two Excel contracts, the one from last week then the one from the current week.
+Once you select both files you can input the header name you want to compare by.
+In most cases this will be 'IPN'.
+Then you can save the data in your new workbook created wherever you'd like.

 ## How It Works